 The lighter weight of an aluminum bat will take it easier on your body and muscles, especially when used for long periods of time or when carried long distances, but the solid core of a wooden bat lends a bit more hitting power and a level of durability that can’t be beat by it’s aluminum counterpart… but we still prefer the quick and easy swing that the lighter of the two offers.

 Crowbar – The crowbar is a personal favorite of ours for fending off and dispatching Zombies.
-A crowbar offers the ability to be used as both a weapon and a multipurpose tool.
+Something like the TEKTON 3324 18-Inch Wrecking Bar offers the ability to be used as both a weapon and a multipurpose tool.
 While an average crowbar is made of steel, making it heavy and difficult to use for longer fights, or against multiple attackers, a great alternative is to find one made out of titanium.

 Lighter in weight and much more durable than a steel crowbar, titanium crowbars are more expensive than their steel counterparts, but are well worth the investment if the money is there to spend.